smkondo/smkondo.github.io/about.md

 socialImage: ""
 ---

 Hi, I'm Shinya!
 I am an engineering researcher interested in researching patterns in the natural world and applying them to engineering applications.
 I am namely interested in investigating the building blocks of fluid flows using reduced-order modeling techniques.
-I was previously a Ph.D. candidate at the University of Pennyslvania under the supervision of Dr. George Ilhwan Park; however, left the program after two years (my reasoning can be found here).
+I was previously a Ph.D. candidate at the University of Pennyslvania under the supervision of Dr. George Ilhwan Park; however, left the program after two years.
 I received my M.S. in Mechanical Engineering from the University of Pennsylvania in 2022 and my B.S. in Mechanical Engineering from Columbia University in 2020.

 ![](/media/profile.jpg)